Territorial claims in Antarctica: Antarctic Treaty

 The Soviet Union and the United States both filed reservations against the restriction on new claims, and the United States and Russia assert their right to make claims in the future if they so choose.
 Brazil maintains the Comandante Ferraz (the Brazilian Antarctic Base) and has proposed a theory to delimit territories using meridians, which would give it and other countries a claim.

 In general, territorial claims below the 60° S parallel have only been recognised among those countries making claims in the area.
 However, although claims are often indicated on maps of Antarctica, this does not signify de jure recognition.
 All claim areas except Peter I Island are sectors, the borders of which are defined by degrees of longitude.
 In terms of latitude, the northern border of all sectors is the 60° S parallel (which does not cut through any piece of land, continent or island) and is also the northern limit of the Antarctic Treaty.
 The southern borders of all sectors are one single point, the South Pole.
-Previously, the Norwegian sector was an exception: the original claim of 1930 did not specify a northern or a southern limit, so that its territory was only defined by eastern and western limits.
-(Note: However, the Norwegian government had stated in 2003 that the northern extent of the Norwegian territory conforms to general practice by extending 12 nmi from the shore.)
-However, in 2015, Norway formally declared that its claim extended south to the pole.
+The Norwegian sector used to be an exception regarding latitude: the original claim of 1930 did not specify a northern or a southern limit, so that its territory was only defined by eastern and western limits.
+However, the Norwegian government stated in 2003 that the northern extent of the Norwegian territory conforms to general practice by extending 12 nmi from the shore.
+Furthermore, in 2015, Norway formally declared that its claim extended south to the pole.